 The host institution must confirm its association with, and its support to, the project and the Principal Investigator.
 As part of the application, the institution must provide a binding statement that the conditions of independence are already fulfilled or will be provided to the Principal Investigator if the application is successful, according to the template provided in the Information for Applicants.
 Proposals that do not include this institutional statement may be declared inadmissible.

 Extended Synopsis: This should be a concise presentation of the scientific proposal, with particular attention to the ground-breaking nature of the research project and the feasibility of the outlined scientific approach.
-At step 1, the scientific proposal is not assessed, so all essential information must be covered in the synopsis.
-The applicant will choose a primary evaluation panel and may also indicate a secondary evaluation panel.
-The applicant should indicate when he or she believes that the proposal is of a crosspanel or cross-domain nature.
-In the case of Synergy Grant applications, only keywords, and not panels, should be indicated.
+At step 1, the scientific proposal is not assessed, so all essential information must be covered in the and dissemination of the results, including communication activities, in the sense of the Horizon Europe Regulation.